Obama wins

 In Boston, where his campaign was headquartered, Mr Romney congratulated the president in an emotional concession speech.

-He said he and Vice-presidential candidate Paul Ryan had "left everything on the field" and had given their all in the campaign.
+He said he and Vice-presidential candidate Paul Ryan had "left everything on the field" and had given their all in the campaign."This election is over, but our principles endure," he said.
+"I so wish that I had been able to fulfil your hopes to lead the country in a different direction."

 The state of Alaska, where polls have yet to close, is expected to vote for the Republican.